-6.11.
+- 6.11.
 Notification of Take or Injury.
-Permittee shall immediately notify the Designated Biologist if a Covered Species is taken or injured by a Project-related activity, or if a Covered Species is otherwise found dead or injured within the vicinity of the Project.
+Permittees shall immediately notify the Designated Biologist if a Covered Species is taken or injured by a Project-related activity, or if a Covered Species is otherwise found dead or injured within the vicinity of the Project.
 The Designated Biologist or Designated Representative shall provide initial notification to CDFW by calling the Regional Office at (559) 243-4005.
 The initial notification to CDFW shall include information regarding the location, species, and number of animals taken or injured and the ITP Number.
-Following initial notification, Permittee shall send via email to CDFW's Regional Office and Headquarters CESA Program a written report within two calendar days.
-The report shall include the date and time of the finding or incident, location of the animal or carcass, and if possible provide a photograph, explanation as to cause of take or injury, and any other pertinent information.

-7. Take Minimization Measures:

-The following requirements are intended to ensure the minimization of incidental take of Covered Species in the Project Area during Covered Activities.
-Permittee shall implement and adhere to the following conditions to minimize take of Covered Species:
+Following initial notification, Permittees shall send CDFW a written report within two calendar days.
+The report shall include the date and time of the finding or incident, location of the animal or carcass, photograph, explanation as to cause of take or injury, and any other pertinent information. - 7.
+Take Minimization Measures: The following requirements are intended to ensure the minimization of incidental take of Covered Species in the Project Area during Covered Activities.
+Permittees shall implement and adhere to the following conditions to minimize take of Covered Species:

-General Construction, O&M, and Decommissioning
+General Take Minimization Measures to be Implemented During Construction, O&M, and Decommissioning: